Kara Neumann case: Background

 The parents were charged with second-degree reckless homicide by the Marathon County district attorney in separate trials.
 Dale Neumann was convicted on May 22, 2009, and Leilani was convicted on August 1, 2009.
-On October 6, 2009, both parents were sentenced to 10 years of probation, with six months jail time to be served over a six-year period.
-On July 3, 2013, by a 6-to-1 margin the Wisconsin Supreme Court upheld the convictions.
-Kara Neumann's case sparked renewed discussion about faith healing in the United States.
+On October 6, 2009, both parents were sentenced to 10 years of probation, with six months jail time to be served over a six-year period, but their jail sentence was stayed pending appeal.